 3. Make the patio luxurious

-By using night lights and some added features such as potted plants and small benches your patio can soon become an inviting place to spend an evening.
+By using night lights and some added features such as potted plants, small benches and water fountain, your patio can soon become an inviting place to spend an evening.
 Brick and stone give a warm and inviting feel while a fire pit will be a great feature during the cooler nights.

 4. Think privacy

 No one likes the thought of being overlooked, even if you do get on well with your neighbours.
 Think about a hedge or a wall to keep your garden private.
 Pergolas often come with curtains which can be drawn to keep things private and there are several quick growing hedge plants available to add privacy.